apache/airflow/docs/apache-airflow/howto/operator/python.rst

 Templating
 ^^^^^^^^^^

-Jinja templating can be used in same way as described for the PythonOperator.
+Jinja templating can be used in same way as described for the :ref:`howto/operator:PythonOperator`.

 .. _howto/operator:PythonSensor: